Congo voters barred over Ebola vote anyway, by the thousands

 The ballots will reach Kinshasa, the capital, in time to be announced with all the others, Mwithe declared.

-By midday, thousands of people were waiting in line in several locations around Beni.
+By midday, well over 10,000 people were seen waiting in line in several locations around Beni.
+Some said they had walked for miles to vote.

-Near one of the makeshift polling stations, someone had placed a wooden cross.
-It said "Joseph Kabila."
+In a dusty street near one of the makeshift polling stations, someone had placed a wooden cross.
+It said "Joseph Kabila, RIP."

 Follow Africa news at https://twitter.com/AP_Africa